gvsakash3/ann-design/README.md

 ____

-### 3. Multi-neuron and Multi-layer Perceptron Learning Models
+#### 3. Multi-neuron and Multi-layer Perceptron Learning Models

+* Constructed models for lecture exercisess on perceptrons, supervised learning & backpropagation in Neural Networks coursework.
-* After studying rosenblatt model and previous network models, I designed a code to generate weights and bias for each iteration until convergence is achieved by cycling through the input vectors. ( [convergence_perceptron.m](percep/convergence_perceptron.m) )
+* For instance, the introductory session used perceptron models in Matlab.
+After studying rosenblatt model and previous network models, I designed a code to generate weights and bias for each iteration until convergence is achieved by cycling through the input vectors. ( [convergence_perceptron.m](percep/convergence_perceptron.m) )

 * Method: